Arkansas Arrest Records and Warrant Search

 Warrants and Arrests

-The right of the people of this State to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated; and no warrant shall issue, except upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the person or thing to be seized.
+The right of the people of this State to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrant shall be issued, except upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the person or thing to be seized.

 In Arkansas, a circuit judge, district judge, city judge or magistrate may issue a valid arrest warrant for the arrest of an individual charged with committing an offense when the issuing judge is satisfied that there are reasonable grounds for the warrant.Judges determine the existence of reasonable grounds through from his or her personal knowledge or from information given him or her on oath.The warrant should name or describe the offense charged and the county in which it was committed.
 The warrant then may be executed by any law enforcement officer.